 What is IPN?

-The Independent Practitioners Network offers an authentic model of best practice and accountability through open committed relationships with peers.
+The Independent Practitioners Network aims to provide a meaningful model of best practice and accountability through open committed relationships with peers.
 We are a nationwide network of practitioners of equal status rather than a hierarchical organisation.
-We work together in linked groups to offer each other mutual support and challenge.
 We believe that high quality ethical practice is grounded in honesty, integrity, and transparency.
+This is achieved through our model of accountability structure whereby each group of participants links with two other groups – see Peer Accountability section below.
 We welcome counsellors, psychotherapists, educators, growth workers, and allied practitioners.
+The IPN has a commitment to encouraging diverse forms of practice, training, or therapeutic relationship, since we value richly pluralistic and multi-skilled ecology.

 IPN Structure

 Non-hierarchical, low bureaucracy.
 IPN is inclusive of more and less qualified and registered members.
 We recognise that there are many routes to being an effective practitioner.
 The structure is horizontal and multi-centred, rather than vertical and pyramidal.
-There is no central, standardised code of practice, each peer group creates and circulates its own ethical code.
+There is no central, standardised code of practice; each peer group creates its own ethical code which is then shared with the whole network.

 Freedom of Practice